 But, until that time, we are to remain here; sometimes forgetting that we now have a new identity; wrestling with our old and new name; for God’s good purpose in sanctifying us; conforming us to the likeness of His Son; preparing us for our wedding day.

-Yet Paul, who describes this war inside of us all by describing his own experience, had also comforted the Philippians in their time of sanctification; teaching them that this time of inner wrestling was about God’s good pleasure in changing us…
+Paul, who wrote about this war inside of us all, had also written about how we are to deal with it.
+He comforted the Philippians in their time of sanctification; teaching them that this time of inner wrestling was about God’s good pleasure in changing us…

 Philippians 2:12-13 (ESV)